 I now enjoy running for the hit of endorphins I feel afterwards.
-I do yoga on a weekly basis because it helps me relax and keep my body flexible.
-I do Muay Thai because I enjoy how strong it makes me feel.
+I do yoga on a weekly basis because it helps me relax and keep my body flexible and I do Muay Thai because I enjoy how strong it makes me feel.

 Nourish My Body

 I can’t talk about being kind to my body without talking about the importance of eating.
 For so long I have restricted what I put inside my body.
 Stressed over it and cried over it and spent hours counting up calories in my head or on whatever new app I could find at the time.